The death toll in the Philippine Super Typhoon Rai has risen - BBC News - ExBulletin

 The death toll in the Philippine Super Typhoon Rai has risen – BBC News

 At least 375 people have been reported dead after a strong storm hit the Philippines on Thursday, police said.
-Super Typhoon Rai sent a wind speed of around 195 km / h (120 mph) – about 400,000 people in search of safety when it flew to the southeastern islands of the country.
-At least 500 people were injured and another 56 are missing, local police said, with fears that landslides and floods could cause more deaths.
-Rescue teams have described scenes of “total massacre” and it is difficult to determine the direction of the loss, as communication to several areas has been cut off.
+The Super Typhoon Rai sent a wind of about 195 km / h (120 mph) – sending about 400,000 people in search of safety as it flew to the southeastern islands of the country.
+At least 500 people have been injured and 56 others have been reported missing by local police.
+Rescue groups have described scenes of “massacre”.
+But it is difficult to establish the size of the losses, as it has cut off communication in many areas.
+There are fears that landslides and floods could cause more deaths.
 Please subscribe HERE http://bit.ly/1rbfUog

 Sources